rsoiffer/Forge-of-Power/character-creation.md

 All learned powers are part of a power school, which is a group of many thematically-similar powers.
 There are a total of 24 power schools in Forge of Power.
 See the {% ref Power Schools %} page for a full list of all power schools and their descriptions.

 When you create your character, you split your character level between the power schools.
-For example, if you have a level 5 character, you could choose to put 3 levels in Telekinetic and 2 levels in Duelist, or you could choose to put all 5 levels in Alchemist.
+For example, if you have a level 5 character, you could choose to put 3 levels in Blaster and 2 levels in Duelist, or you could choose to put all 5 levels in Invoker.
 Write your level in each power school on your character sheet.

 Your character knows a number of powers from each power school equal to your level in that school.
 Some learned powers are limited by your character's level and your level in the power's school.
 All learned powers are listed as Novice, Veteran, Master, or Epic.
 To learn a power, you must meet the requirements in the table below: